Hatshepsuth/Hatshepsuth/README.md

 - Expert in prompt engineering for LLMs (OpenAI, Mistral, Qwen, etc.)
 - Python, LangChain, CTranslate2, Streamlit, advanced prompt design
 - Author of “The Art of Prompting: Everyday Guide for AI-Powered Translations”
-- Knowledge bases building and management to b) to support translation workflows and advanced prompt engineering
 - Advocate for ethical AI and effective human-AI collaboration
 - Based in Montenegro, open to international projects and collaborations